Recipe Index » Course » Desserts » Grandma’s Sweet Cherry Cobbler

 To make the topping, whisk together the flour, 2 tablespoons of sugar, 2 teaspoons of baking powder and the half teaspoon of salt in a mixing bowl.

-Then, a little at a time, cut in the shortening using a pastry blender.
+Then, a little at a time, cut in the shortening using a pastry cutter or a fork.

 The shortening and the dry ingredients will form coarse crumbs.